Suizer98/nextjsazure/docs/README_VM.md

 This is a documentation on how to deploy app to Azure Ubuntu VM

+### Accessing the app hosted by Azure VM

+Application Gateway or a Load Balancer, they typically sit in front of your Azure Virtual Machines (VMs) to distribute incoming network traffic.
+By default the application is hosted on port 80, so we can just navigate to the Ip address given by the load balancer to access it.

 ### Creating a VM

 1. HTTP (port 80) and HTTPS (port 443):